-"WHERE AM I UNDER THE CONSTITUTION?"
-Continuing the Conversation (45 minutes)
+"Where Am I Under the Constitution?"
+Continuing the Conversation (45 Minutes)

-- Display the last line of the Living News production in the front of the class for all students to see: Where am I under the Constitution? - 2.
+- 1. Display the last line of the Living News production in the front of the class for all students to see: Where am I under the Constitution? - 2.
 Ask students to discuss the question and their reactions to the Living News production. - 3.
 Divide the class into groups of 3-4.
-Distribute copies of Where Am I Under the Constitution? handout (found on page 15).
-Ask students in their groups to complete the first column: "The Conflict", by summarizing what the main conflict is in each of the scenes of Living News.
+Distribute copies of Where Am I Under the Constitution handout.
+Ask students in their groups to complete the first column: "The Conflict", by summarizing what the main conflict in each of the scenes of Living News.
 Have the groups present their summaries. - 4.
 For the next two columns, ask students to work independently.
 For each scene, ask them to choose a character from that scene, and write that person in the "Who Am I" column.
 Then ask them to complete the "Where Am I" column by considering how this character is affected by the issue and where they could be affected by the issue being discussed.
 Provide them with the following example: - Pledge of Allegiance: I am a classroom teacher and one day I may have a student who chooses to sit during the pledge of allegiance.
 I then have to decide how I address this issue with the student, of if I do anything at all. - 5.
 Ask for student volunteers to share their statements for each topic.
 Encourage discussion with the class as a whole, to assist their peers with fine tuning their connections.